Manteri: Court uniform and dress

+Musicians of Brunei's traditional royal orchestras, the smaller Naubat Diraja and the larger Gendang Jaga-Jaga, are ranked and appointed as Manteri Bertauliah and wear costumes similar to those of the others, however the former would wear just simple dress with the songkok on non-ceremonial days.

-Additionally, there were two conventional commandants in public ceremonies who went by the names Panglima Raja (Royal Commandant) and Panglima Asgar (Defense Commandant).
+Additionally, there are two conventional commandants in public ceremonies who went by the names Panglima Diraja (Royal Commandant) and Panglima Asgar (Defense Commandant).
 These traditional commandants, during public events, are seen traveling in a vehicle that was ahead of the Sultan's on the route from the palace to the ceremonial venue.
-Upon reaching the venue, these commanders would then dismount out of their car and stationed themselves on each side of the grandstand's stairs, which was where the Sultan and Wazirs were sitting.
-The commandants wore traditional purple woven sinjang, arat, and dastar with bunga bertabur and bunga tampuk manggis (mangosteen flower calyx) motifs, along with a scarlet traditional outfit.
+Upon reaching the venue, these commanders would then dismount out of their car and stationed themselves on each side of the grandstand's stairs, which was where the Sultan and Wazirs, together with the royal princes and princesses, are sitting.
+The commandants wore traditional purple woven sinjang, arat, and dastar with bunga bertabur and bunga tampuk manggis (mangosteen flower calyx) motifs, along with a scarlet traditional uniform.
 The Panglima Raja carries pemuras (blunderbuss) and kampilan (royal sword), or the royal pistol and ammunition container (karga), while the Panglima Asgar carries the kelasak (shield) and kampilan.

 Copper, silver, and gold items used in royal ceremonies reveal the rank and identity of the owner.
 Items such as the keris (Malay dagger) and kaskol (gold betel container) were given to royal dignitaries who received the title of Wazir, Cheteria, and Manteri.
 The kaskol is only given to the Wazir and Kepala Cheteria while Cheteria-Cheteria and Manteri-Manteri such as Kepala Manteri and Kepala Manteri Empat receive the silver-born tipa (container or vessel to store betel and its seasonings) while copper-born tipa would be granted for the other officials.